- What Happened to the Other Two Points? The False Standards of Test Scores - June 19, 2013

 This presentation of phonological awareness lessons is problematic on two levels.
 First, the expectation that all students are phonemically aware of initial sounds when instruction begins is unrealistic.
 Second, for students who are already phonemically aware, the lessons on syllable and word awareness are redundant.
 Why would preschoolers need to practice identifying syllables in words or words in sentences if they are already aware of initial phonemes?
 All students are hindered by one of the two dilemmas.

 This fact, however, remains unnoticed by administrators and others entrenched in our educational bureaucracy.
 They continue to believe that commercial reading curricula are clothed in royal garb and carry magical wands capable of promoting literacy skills to whole classrooms of children in the exact same time period, following the same instructional scope and sequence.
 Who of us is not motivated by the perseverance of the tortoise who slowly, but surely, finishes the race before the hare?
-Unfortunately, teachers shackled by a lockstep reading program are not able to set the pace for students struggling to complete the race.Teachers shackled by a lockstep reading program are not able to set the pace for students struggling to… Click To Tweet
+Unfortunately, teachers shackled by a lockstep reading program are not able to set the pace for students struggling to complete the race.Teachers shackled by a lockstep reading program are not able to set the pace for students struggling to complete the race.
+Click To Tweet

 My principal is among the many educators blinded by the emperor’s clothes.
 He must think of me as the evil stepmother who tries to stop Cinderella from wearing the glass slipper since I discourage teachers from blindly following any commercial reading program.
 I spoil the fairy tale happy ending by convincing teachers that they are not princesses capable of banishing reading difficulties from their kingdoms.
 One last fairy tale comes to my mind.
 I compare my principal to the frog in the fairy tale The Princess and the Frog.
 I have tried to turn him into a prince with no luck.
 He remains a frog holding on to the illusion that our mandated reading materials are woven with golden thread and are able to prevent preschoolers from developing future reading difficulties.
 He continues to try to force me to use such an ineffective reading program.
 I use the word try deliberately.
 I refuse to teach without clothes and allow my students to leave preschool naked.